-The right to a jury trial is one of the most important rights that a criminal defendant has in the United States.
-Because a jury trial can differ vastly from a trial where a judge presides over the case, having the option for a jury trial can be a real advantage for a defendant.
-This fundamental right is guaranteed by two separate provisions of the U.S. Constitution: Article III, section 2, and the Sixth Amendment.
+The right to a jury trial is one of the most important rights provided to criminal defendants in the United States.
+A jury trial can differ vastly from a bench trial, in which a judge presides over the case and determines guilt or innocence.
+The right's roots come from English common law.
+But the U.S. Constitution: Article III, section 2, clause 3, and the Sixth Amendment guaranteed it.

 Constitutional Protection for Jury Trials